rhdunn/maze-tileset/README.md

 This list is used by the tile maps, and is a 0-based index list (so 0 is the first tile in the list, not 1).

+The `maze/tiles.png` file is an image of 7x7 tiles, with each tile being 32x32 pixels.
+This matches the `maze/tiles.lst` file, starting in the top-left corner and moving left-to-right, top-to-bottom.
+The last cell does not have an allocated tile image.

 ## Tile Depth